Ashwinpillai9/django-twitter-clone/README.md

 # django-twitter-clone
-I tried to create a clone of twitter using Django its not fully functional but basic things work just fine.
+I created a twitter inspired socail media using Django its not fully functional but basic things work just fine.